-Orkney is the most northerly of Scotland's whisky-producing regions.
+Orkney is the most northerly of Scotland's whiskey-producing regions.
 Sometimes considered a part of the Highlands region, the archipelago of some 70 islands is found just off the northern tip of Scotland, in the cold waters of the North Sea.
-Only two distilleries are located in the islands, and they produce whiskies that are full-bodied and balanced, with smoky, salty characters.
+Only two distilleries are located in the islands, and they produce whiskeys that are full-bodied and balanced, with smoky, salty characters.

 About the Distillery

 Highland Park distillery is the northernmost single malt Scotch whiskey distillery in the world, located on the Orkney Islands off the far north coast of Scotland, where the Atlantic Ocean turns into the North Sea.
 The name of the distillery does not refer to the area of Scotland known as The Highlands, but rather to the fact that the distillery was founded on an area called 'High Park' distinguished from a lower area nearby.
 The origins of Highland Park are obscured by myth; whether it was the site of Viking descendant Magnus Eunson’s illicit still, or built by farmer David Robertson, the distillery was officially founded in 1798.
 Highland Park is considered by whiskey insiders one of the greatest single malts in the world.